EBS Clearance – Are you cleared?

 Thank you volunteers!
 Our class rocks!
 We have so many helpers in this village…this all makes a difference to each child.
 Our class greatly relies on volunteer support to coordinate with representatives from other classrooms in order to connect us in whole school activities and events.
 We also LOVE and can greatly use weekly in class volunteers to read with children, prep materials, fill daily folders etc.

-A form will go home to fill out for those who wish to volunteer hours in our class on a weekly or monthly or (or even 1x a year) basis.
+A form will be available at Back to School Night to fill out for those who wish to volunteer time in our class on a weekly or monthly or (or even 1x a year) basis.
 A calendar will then go out each month based on parent availability of requested time/days.

 When you come in….